Pi: Cauchy's integral formula

+Vector calculus and physics

+The constant π is ubiquitous in vector calculus and potential theory, for example in Coulomb's law, Gauss's law, Maxwell's equations, and even the Einstein field equations.
+Perhaps the simplest example of this is the two-dimensional Newtonian potential, representing the potential of a point source at the origin, whose associated field has unit outward flux through any smooth and oriented closed surface enclosing the source:

+The factor of $1/2\pi$ is necessary to ensure that $\Phi$ is the fundamental solution of the Poisson equation in $\mathbb R^2$:

+where $\delta$ is the Dirac delta function.

+In higher dimensions, factors of π are present because of a normalization by the n-dimensional volume of the unit n sphere.
+For example, in three dimensions, the Newtonian potential is:

+which has the 2-dimensional volume (i.e., the area) of the unit 2-sphere in the denominator.

+Total curvature

+In the differential geometry of curves, the total curvature of a smooth plane curve is the amount it turns anticlockwise, in radians, from start to finish, computed as the integral of signed curvature with respect to arc length:

+For a closed curve, this quantity is equal to 2πN for an integer N called the turning number or index of the curve.
+N is the winding number about the origin of the hodograph of the curve parametrized by arclength, a new curve lying on the unit circle, described by the normalized tangent vector at each point on the original curve.
+Equivalently, N is the degree of the map taking each point on the curve to the corresponding point on the hodograph, analogous to the Gauss map for surfaces.

-The gamma function and Stirling's approximation
+Gamma function and Stirling's approximation

 The factorial function $n!$ is the product of all of the positive integers through n.
 The gamma function extends the concept of factorial (normally defined only for non-negative integers) to all complex numbers, except the negative real integers, with the identity $\Gamma(n)=(n-1)!$.
 When the gamma function is evaluated at half-integers, the result contains π.
 For example, $\Gamma\bigl(\tfrac12\bigr) = \sqrt{\pi}$ and $\Gamma\bigl(\tfrac52\bigr) = \tfrac 34 \sqrt{\pi}$.

 The gamma function is defined by its Weierstrass product development:

 where γ is the Euler–Mascheroni constant.
 Evaluated at $z = \tfrac12$ and squared, the equation $\textstyle \gamma\bigl(\tfrac12\bigr)\vphantom)^2 = \pi$ reduces to the Wallis product formula.
 The gamma function is also connected to the Riemann zeta function and identities for the functional determinant, in which the constant π plays an important role.

 The gamma function is used to calculate the volume V_{n}(r) of the n-dimensional ball of radius r in Euclidean n-dimensional space, and the surface area S_{n−1}(r) of its boundary, the (n−1)-dimensional sphere: